 Housing & The Cost of Living In Thailand

 We’ll use Hua Hin and its surrounding areas as an average gauge for renting a home with a private swimming pool, a fully landscaped garden, and 24 hour security.
-For a fairly nice 3 bedroom, 3 bathroom home with private swimming pool, one should expect to pay about 45,000 THB/month (about $1,500 USD/month).
-On a long term rental, this does not include electricity or water usage.
-It is possible to find rental properties for much less (or much more, for those looking for luxury), but by Western standards, the homes in the 45,000 THB/month price range tend to suit most expat needs for comfort, security, functionality and location.
+For a nice 3 bedroom, 3 bathroom home with private swimming pool, one can expect to pay about 45,000 – 55,000 THB/month (about $1,300 – 1,500 USD/month).
+For long term rentals, the price does not include electricity and water usage, internet service, maid service, etc. It is possible to find rental properties for much less (or much more, for those looking for luxury), but by Western standards, homes in the 45,000 – 55,000 THB/month range tend to suit most expat needs for comfort, security, functionality and location.

 In my opinion, rental rates in popular destinations throughout Thailand seem quite expensive.
 However, by European standards, these rates may seem reasonable.
 If a person is interested in purchasing a house in Thailand, this is where the real savings can lie.

 Many of our clients don’t tend to rent homes here beyond 6 months unless they are waiting for the construction of their new home to complete or if their intention is only to stay for a limited time period.